 Check Out all of L.A. as Subject's Posts

-A furniture company named Perry and Woodworth built Los Angeles' first permanent bridge in 1870.
+A San Francisco-based firm named the Pacific Bridge Company built Los Angeles' first permanent bridge in 1873.
 Its construction was considered a major civic achievement; people came from as far away as San Diego to witness the bridge's opening.

 A covered bridge reminiscent of those in New England, the wooden span carried Old Aliso Road, a segment of El Camino Real later known as Macy Street and now named Cesar Chavez Avenue, across the Los Angeles River.
 Where wagons once forded the tame summer river -- or simply turned around when winter storms transformed the stream into a torrent -- a bridge now connected the growing city of Los Angeles to the agricultural land on the river's east bank.